 The beneficiary takes the first steps in managing project finances already during the preparation of the agreement.
-On the basis of recommendations from experts, the National Agency review possible designated employee of the National Agency and its acceptance requires the signing of an annex to the agreement.
+On the basis of recommendations from experts, the National Agency review possible errors in the budget calculation or report the necessity to exclude specific activities from the budget.